KyleJonesWinsted/betterSublists/README.md

 ## Usage

+A complete list of methods can be found [here](dist/index.d.ts).
+If you don't use TypeScript (I feel sorry for you), see [this guide](https://www.typescriptlang.org/docs/handbook/declaration-files/by-example.html)

 Usage of this module always starts by calling `getSublist`.

 Once you have a `Sublist` you can fetch a line directly with `getLine` or iterate over the entire sublist using `forEach`.
 The `Sublist` type is also an iterable type so you can use a traditional for loop: